libssh2/libssh2/src/HACKING-CRYPTO.md

                      const void *input, int input_len);
 ```
 Continue computation of an HMAC on datalen bytes at `input` using context
 `ctx`.
-This may be provided as a macro.
+May be provided as a macro.
 Must return 1 for success and 0 for failure.

 ```c